yanglum/metaseg_gui/README.md

 ## Example screenshot
 ![alt text](https://github.com/yanglum/metaseg_gui/blob/main/screenshot.png)

-## use:
+## Instructions
-place metaseg_GUI.py into the ecSeg directory (or the Example directory provided here) containing the config.yaml file and subdirectory containing the ecSeg inputs and outputs
+Using the Anaconda distribution of python is recommended.
+Read the set_up_environment.txt for instructions on setting up the environment from the Anaconda prompt.
+Place metaseg_GUI.py into the ecSeg directory (or the Example directory provided here) containing the config.yaml file and subdirectory containing the ecSeg inputs and outputs

 # Helpful information